pcolby/check-run-scripts/readme.md

     # Optional.
 Default is `true`.
     external-sources: true

+    # Comma-separated list of variables to assume are defined elsewhere.
+Useful, for example, if earlier steps create
+    # environment variables by writing to `${GITHUB_ENV}`.
+    external-variables: SOME_ENV_VAR,SOME_OTHER_VAR

     # Configuration file to prefer over searching for one in the default locations.
     # Optional.
 Default is '' (none).
     rc-file: some/preferred/shellcheck.rc